ToyotaInfoTech/RAMN/docs/general.rst

 *********

 RAMN has the size of a credit card.
 It is inexpensive and is ideal for situations that require many boards, for example when evaluating the impact of manufacturing tolerances on a technology, or when subjecting the testbed to conditions likely to break it.
 Real ECUs are different from popular development boards because they are designed to resist the harsh environment in which they operate.
-RAMN is mostly made of automotive grade components that are designed to operate from -40 to 150 degrees Celsius.
+RAMN is mostly made of automotive-grade components that are designed to operate from -40 to 150 degrees Celsius.
 The microcontrollers are not automotive grade, but they can operate from -40 to 125 degrees Celsius.
 RAMN tries to keep a balance between open-source, cost, and fidelity to real ECU networks.
 The expansion boards are not automotive grade.
 A terminal block at the end of the CAN/CAN-FD bus lets you add other nodes.
 It can be used to develop and evaluate ECUs.
 One limitation though: the CAN/CAN-FD bus is terminated, so it cannot be connected to a real car.